Why Inference in Large Models Becomes Decomposable After Training: Inference-System Annealing

-denote the population of all normalized parameters.
-For a candidate bandwidth $\delta>0$, consider the subset
+are treated as a global sample set.
+For a given candidate bandwidth $\delta>0$, consider the subset

-Under the random-walk null hypothesis, $\tilde{\mathcal W}(\delta)$ should be statistically consistent with an equiprobable distribution centered at $\frac{1}{n}$.
-Accordingly, within the Neyman--Pearson framework, a goodness-of-fit test may be applied, such as Pearson's $\chi^2$ test or an equivalent distributional test.
+Under the random-walk null hypothesis, $\tilde{\mathcal W}(\delta)$ should follow an equiprobable distribution centered at $\frac{1}{n}$.
+Therefore, within the Neyman--Pearson framework, a goodness-of-fit test may be applied to $\tilde{\mathcal W}(\delta)$, for example using the Pearson $\chi^2$ test or other equivalent distribution tests.

-The test proceeds by interval expansion.
-Starting from a small initial bandwidth $\delta_0$, if the null hypothesis cannot be rejected at significance level $\alpha$, the interval is enlarged iteratively,
+The testing procedure adopts a progressively expanding interval strategy.
+Starting from a small initial bandwidth $\delta_0$, if the random-walk null hypothesis cannot be rejected at the given significance level $\alpha$, the interval width is gradually increased, letting

 and the test is repeated.
-When the null hypothesis is rejected for the first time, the previous accepted bandwidth $\delta_k$ is taken as the maximal admissible tolerance for equiprobable random-walk noise, denoted by $\delta$.
+When the null hypothesis is rejected for the first time, the bandwidth $\delta_k$ from the previous round in which the null hypothesis was still accepted is taken as the maximal admissible bandwidth of equiprobable random-walk noise, denoted by $\delta$.

-Under this tolerance bandwidth $\delta$, the normalized parameters are classified into three categories:
+Under this bandwidth $\delta$, the normalized parameters can be classified into three categories:

-The purpose of this test is not to compare parameter magnitudes, but to distinguish the \emph{origin and nature} of parameter variations: whether they reflect structural preference, directionless random perturbation, or directions that are systematically suppressed by the learning process.
+The purpose of this test is not to compare the magnitude of parameters, but to distinguish the \emph{source and nature} of parameter changes: whether they arise from structural preference, directionless random perturbation, or directions that have been systematically suppressed by the learning process.